ndrakos/blog/_drafts/2.Check_Image_Noise_Part_II.md

 $$\int \frac{T(\nu)f_\nu}{h \nu } d\nu = \frac{f_\nu}{h} \int \frac{T(\nu)}{\nu } d\nu $$.

 Therefore I was missing a factor of $$\int \frac{T(\nu)}{\nu } d\nu$$ in the assigned galaxy fluxes.
-This is filter dependant, but corresponds to a factor of ~0.15.
+This is filter dependent, but corresponds to a factor of ~0.15.
 Assigning this correctly will increase the background when we convert back to nJy by a factor of 6 or so!

 In galsim, the conversion can be calculated as: